dcsndevs/haven-hub/README.md

 - [Footer on large screen](documentation/images/footer-large-screen.png)
 - [Footer on medium screen](documentation/images/footer-small-screen.png)

-Like the Navigation bar, the footer maintains the same design and content through out all the pages of the website.
+Like the Navigation bar, the footer maintains the same design and content throughout all the pages of the website.
 It contains the organisation's social links which when clicked opens the social site on a new window and still keeps Haven hub's website open.
 This helps the user to still stay active in what they were doing on the organisation's website.
 The footer also contains the organisation's phone number and physical address/ The address when clicked also opens a google map for ease of direction.
 Likewise, the phone number when clicked, would attempt to dial the number if the user were using a mobile device  or a computer that has Call abilities.

 ### Get Involved Page: